till90/master-thesis/README.md

 ## Step 3 (wradlib): make readable raster data from .bin data
   ### Modules needed: wradlib, numpy
   ### How it works: Load .bin data from Step 2; georeference with radolan projection and german grid (900 x 900) and reproject it to WGS 84 Mercator??
 (EPSG 3857); save it as Gtif

+### Notes on Step 2 and 3: Some problems with doubled tared filez, in total script only solves 2013-2019 with some extra work outside the scripts.
+For 2006-2013 untar problem accures

 ## Step 4 (upload_gee_2): Upload data from local drive -> GCS Bucket -> GEE
   ### Modules needed: Mainly work with command line
   ### How it works: See https://www.tucson.ars.ag.gov/notebooks/uploading_data_2_gee.html#